digital-land/local-plans-timetable/README.md

 The Storybook for this library is deployed to GitHub Pages: https://digital-land.github.io/local-plans-timetable/

-Assuming a successful test run, all commits to `main` will trigger a new deployment.
+Assuming a successful lint/test run, all commits to `main` will trigger a new deployment.